 The film “Prometheus” served as a unique prequel to the story, addressing the origins of the alien monsters encountered by Captain Ripley.
 The same year the prequel was released, Aliens: Colonial Marines, a video game set in the Aliens universe, was also released.
 The game received harsh criticism and is considered one of the worst in history.

-Its logo resonates with the second installment of the franchise.
-The black background is symbolic of space.
-The rectangular canvas displays letters glowing like the lights of a spaceship.
+Its logo resonates with the franchise’s second installment.
+The black background symbolizes space.
+The rectangular canvas displays letters that glow like a spaceship’s lights.
 The brightest, central letter I is designed as an entrance to subspace for jumps across vast distances.
 This element represents the entrance to another world unknown to man.
 All that remains is to draw back the curtain.

 2017

-The sequel to Prometheus, titled closer to the previous installments as “Alien: Covenant,” was known at the time of filming to have at least two more prequels to follow.
+The sequel to Prometheus, titled “Alien: Covenant,” closer to the previous installments, was known at the time of filming to have at least two more prequels planned.
 Therefore, the film was prepared as one of three parts.

-The emblem’s design was based on the franchise’s first logo, with a small element added: the blue subscript “Covenant.”
+The emblem’s design was based on the franchise’s first logo, with one small addition: the blue subscript “Covenant.”
 The first word, Aliens, indicated that it belonged to the same franchise, while the second linked the film to the logos of past installments.

 2019